-License tier travels with the query.
-Redistribution class travels with the row.
+The license tier travels with the query.
+The redistribution rule travels with the row.

 A dataset merchant on the Visa CLI mints one hive-vcr-1 receipt per query.
-License tier, seat-binding, redistribution class, and the licensee agreement hash are co-signed before any row leaves the operator.
+The license tier, seat binding, redistribution rule, and the license agreement hash all get co-signed before any row leaves the operator.

-The fields the operator co-signs before this call returns.
+These are the fields the operator co-signs before the call returns.

 Proprietary Datasets · attestation fields

-Three places this category needs a receipt yesterday.
+Three places this business needs a receipt right now.

 Compliance for data-buying desks

-Every query is a receipt.
-Every receipt names the seat.
-The desk's quarterly redistribution audit becomes a verifier loop, not a survey.
+Every query becomes a receipt, and every receipt names the seat that made it.
+That turns the desk's quarterly redistribution audit into a quick check instead of a survey.

 Agent-driven data calls

-An autonomous agent querying a dataset endpoint cannot escape the license posture; the operator refuses to sign if the agent's policy and the license tier disagree.
+An autonomous agent querying a dataset endpoint can't get around the license terms.
+The operator simply won't sign if the agent's policy and the license tier don't match.

 Vendor renewal evidence

-When the dataset vendor asks who used what, the receipts answer in a form the vendor's auditor can verify independently of Hive.
+When the dataset vendor asks who used what, the receipts answer the question in a form the vendor's own auditor can check without needing Hive at all.

-One endpoint.
-One envelope.
-No Hive dependency in your inference path.
+One endpoint, one envelope, and no dependency on Hive in your inference path.

-A proprietary datasets operator adopts hive-vcr-1 by appending the receipt envelope to the response and exposing a public verification key.
-Hive's countersignature is a sidecar; it does not sit on the critical path.
-If Hive disappears, the operator's receipts remain verifiable against the operator's own key.
+A proprietary-datasets operator can adopt hive-vcr-1 by adding the receipt envelope to the response and publishing a verification key.
+Hive's countersignature rides alongside, it's not on the critical path.
+So if Hive ever disappears, the operator's receipts still check out against the operator's own key.